appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/app-center-code-push.md

 ### Input Variables

-This step contains some variable(s).
+This step contains some input variable(s).
 It needs these variable(s) to work.
 The table below gives explanation for this variable(s).

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3174-codepushInput.png' />